 Visiting Fairtrade certified farms or plantations is an opportunity to understand how a variety of foods such as coconuts, coffee, cocoa and spices are grown, how the farmers who grow them live and how Fairtrade certification works on the ground.
 These farms offer a great way to travel more sustainably in a very crowded tourism industry where claims about sustainability can be unclear and often unverified.
 UNESCO describes sustainable tourism as ‘tourism that respects both local people and the traveller, cultural heritage and the environment.’

 So how do you decide which Fairtrade certified groups to visit?
-You can read about seven Fairtrade certified producer groups who run their own ecotourism projects, here.
+Read about seven Fairtrade certified producer groups who run their own ecotourism projects.

 See beautiful places, meet wonderful people and learn about the realities of life as a farmer in the present day.
 If you want to find out more about what action is being taken on unsustainable tourism then visit the UN World Tourism Organisation’s website.